Designing Strategy

 We offer three types of courses: self-paced courses, cohort courses, and certificate programs.
 Cohort courses run on a set calendar, with fixed start and end dates.
 Course learning is self-paced within those dates and requires approximately 4-5 hours per week over 5 weeks.
 Courses consist of videos, activities, assignments, access to course teaching teams, and feedback from a global community of learners.
 There are also optional 1-hour video Community Conversations, held weekly by the teaching team.

 All of our cohort courses are fully online, so you can take them from any time zone, anywhere in the world.
 With our cohort course experience, while you'll be learning alongside other learners, you'll still have the flexibility to work at the pace that fits your own schedule.
-There aren’t mandatory live components, so you don't have to worry about having to log in at a specific time.
-At the same time, you'll have access to a teaching team, which is composed of experts in the field who are there to provide you feedback, and there are also plenty of options to connect with your fellow learners.
+There aren't mandatory live components, so you don't have to worry about having to log in at a specific time.
+At the same time, you'll have access to a teaching team who will answer your questions and give feedback on your assignments throughout the course.

 Collaborate with a Global Community